zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 ## Prerequisites

-All notebooks are supposed to be run in Google Colab in order to not rely on local python environments.

-If you prefer or have to run the notebooks locally it is recommended to create a fresh conda environment.
+To run the notebooks locally it is recommended to create a fresh conda environment.
 Please feel to use the provided [YML file](workshop/notebooks/zen_python.yml) (at your own risk) to create such an environment:

     conda env create --file zen_python.yml